Person to Person (Mad Men): Ending interpretation

 The series finale ends with Don Draper meditating on a hilltop and cuts to the iconic 1971 "Hilltop" television advertisement for Coca-Cola, which leaves viewers to interpret whether Don created the ad.
 In real life, the ad was created by Bill Backer of McCann Erickson — the agency for which Don works at the time of the finale.

 Many critics interpret the ending as the commercial having been created by Don, as does actor Jon Hamm.
 Both McCann Erickson and Coca-Cola interpret that Don created the ad.
 Critics also have noted similarities between the woman working at the commune where Don stays in the finale and a woman in the Coke commercial.
-Other critics say writer-creator Matthew Weiner left it deliberately ambiguous, with Sonia Saraiya of Salon.com encapsulating it as:
+Other critics argue writer-creator Matthew Weiner left it deliberately ambiguous.

-It's not subtle; it's just really ambiguous.
-Maybe, when Don finishes his meditation, he stands up and walks out of the California retreat that he hobos his way into and gets on a plane back to New York City, with the fully formed idea for "I'd Like to Buy the World a Coke" in his head.
-Or maybe, when he finishes, he gets up to spend another day living a new, possibly purer life, as neither Don Draper nor Dick Whitman but whatever he is that is underneath both of those costumes.

 Series creator and episode writer Matthew Weiner said in an interview after the finale:

 I did hear rumblings of people talking about the ad being corny.
 And it's a little bit disturbing to me, getting back to this sort of cynicism, I'm not saying that advertising's not corny, but I'm saying that the people who find that ad corny are kind of — they're probably experiencing a lot of life that way and they're missing out on something ... and the idea that some enlightened state and not just cooption might have created something that is very pure. [...]
 In the abstract, I did think, like, y'know, why not end this show with the greatest commercial ever made?
 Y'know?
 But in terms of what it means to people and everything, I am, again, not for ambiguity for ambiguity's sake.
 But it was nice to sort of have your cake and eat it too, in terms of what is advertising, who is Don and what is that thing?

 Weiner also said of the ending: "We leave everybody slightly improved."